tungstenfabric/tf-tripleo-heat-templates/README-RHEV.md

 See more about installation options in the RedHat [documentation](https://access.redhat.com/documentation/en-us/red_hat_virtualization/4.4/html/product_guide/installation)

+IMPORTNANT: this readme uses NFS as a storage for VMs, note that you need to plan you storage layout and consider other options (including localfs on dedicated disks) for desired balance of performance, flexibility and relybility.

 # Repare Red Hat Virtualization Manager hosts
 More about hosts preparateion in [RedHat instruction](https://access.redhat.com/documentation/en-us/red_hat_virtualization/4.4/html/installing_red_hat_virtualization_as_a_self-hosted_engine_using_the_command_line/installing_hosts_for_rhv_she_cli_deploy#Red_Hat_Enterprise_Linux_hosts_SHE_cli_deploy)